jasonrsadler/FaceShapeDrivers/README.md

 # FaceShapeDrivers
-Script that allows facial expressions and phonemes on Mixamo Fuse created characters.
+Script that allows facial expressions and visemes on Mixamo Fuse created characters.